dci-j23-e02/cinema-ticket-purchasing-system-TerissaGwendjo/README.md

 ### Assignment: Cinema Ticket Purchasing System with Custom Exceptions

 #### Background
-You are tasked with developing a simple cinema ticket purchasing system.
+You are tasked with developing a simple Cinema ticket purchasing system.
 The system should be able to handle various error conditions that may arise during the ticket purchasing process.
 To provide clear and specific error messages, you will create custom exceptions that represent these error conditions.

 #### Objectives
 1. Create two custom exceptions: